adrianpietkanomtek/adrianpietka/README.md

 # Hi, my name is Adrian Pietka 😎 👋

 💻 I am **Software Engineer** who love code architecture.
-I am **fan of CQRS and Hexagonal Architecture** but it isn't only my one silver bullet for all problems to solve.
+I am **fan of CQRS and Hexagonal Architecture** but it isn't only my one silver bullet to solve problems.

 🎨 My current tool setup are: **TypeScript** / **JavaScript** / **Node.js** / **Docker** / **AWS**.
 Sometimes I must touch other programming languages like C# or PHP.
 I'm not ashamed of that, becouse I try get all positive things from different solutions to **build best software for customer**.